-“We are active here in three ways as Hanergy Holding (Europe),” says Li Ming.
+“We are active here in three ways,” says Li Ming.
 “We set up projects for sustainable energy, maintain them and, together with our subsidiaries, we look for investors for the projects.
 We develop financial products to raise the necessary capital, and we are continually engaged in the search for innovative solutions that reduce the cost price of renewables and raise their productivity.
 And it so happens that Amsterdam is the best location for working in this platform function in the European market.”

-Europe China Power, which is also Amsterdam-based, Hanergy is specialising in the setting up of investment vehicles aimed at attracting sufficient capital from European and Chinese investors.
-One of the outcomes has been setting up the China Renewable Energy Fund, which offers investors the opportunity to participate in mostly Chinese sustainability projects.
-China Carbon has also seen the light of day.
-Since then, the Dutch Ministry of Infrastructure and the Environment has been purchasing certificates from this fund to cancel out the environmental damage done by its own car fleet against the yields from Hanergy’s clean energy projects.
-And large energy producers such as Eneco and Nuon/Vattenfall also make use of this facility to achieve a climate-neutral balance.
+Europe China Power is also behind China Carbon, which develops emissions-reduction projects in China, India and Vietnam.
+The Dutch Ministry of Infrastructure and the Environment has been working with this organisation to cancel out the environmental damage done by its own car fleet against the yields from Hanergy’s clean energy projects.
+And large energy producers such as Eneco and Nuon/Vattenfall are partnering with it to achieve a climate-neutral balance.

-“What clinched it was the mentality of the people here,” says Li Ming, adding “the way people do business here is familiar to the Chinese, and on top of that the average Dutch person has an open mind and is very adept at dealing with other cultures.
+“What clinched it was the mentality of the people here,” says Li Ming, adding “the way people do business here is familiar to the Chinese, and on top of that, the average Dutch person has an open mind and is very adept at dealing with other cultures.
 And it’s a breeding ground for innovative solutions in renewable energy.”

 Read the latest business news from around Amsterdam.